File Explorer in a browser

 SLIM Companion Explorer mimics File Explorer in a browser.
 It is easy-to-use, easy to deploy, cost-effective and fast.

-Extract metadata from different file types (pdf, jpg, png, docx, tiff, dwg, psd, doc, xls, …) and capture the values into SharePoint columns.
+Extract metadata from different file types (pdf, jpg, png, docx, tiff, mp4, mov, dwg, psd, dng, doc, xls, …) during uploading and capture the values into SharePoint columns.

 Drag emails from Outlook into SharePoint and extract email metadata (e.g. Subject, From, …).
 Fast previewing of emails in SharePoint using your browser and view/open email attachments (docx, xlsx, pptx, pdf, jpg, …) directly in your browser.

-SLIM Companion Explorer works with main stream browsers and is supported with SharePoint Online, OneDrive for Business, SharePoint 2013, SharePoint 2016, and SharePoint 2019.
+SLIM Companion Explorer works with modern browsers and is supported with SharePoint Online, OneDrive for Business, SharePoint 2013, SharePoint 2016, and SharePoint 2019.

 View email attachments in 3 steps